 Miss Willett passed away in 2008, leaving the school to its current principal, Lindsay Haynes.
 Miss Haynes has continued the Tozer tradition of ensuring sound training in the core subjects of Ballet (RAD), Tap and Modern Theatre Dance (ISTD).
 In order to enhance these core subjects, Tozer Studios also offer classes in Jazz, Gymnastics, Street Dance and also Vocal coaching.

-The team of staff include Mrs.Victoria Burnett specialising in classical Ballet, Miss Kristy Speed (Jazz, Modern, Tap and free choreography), Mrs.Sarah Macleod-Cahn & Mr.Ben Cahn (Vocal training) and Gareth Woodward (Street Dance).
+As well as Miss Haynes (Jazz, Modern, Tap and free choreography), the team of staff include Mrs.Victoria Burnett specialising in classical Ballet, Mrs.Sarah Macleod-Cahn & Mr.Ben Cahn (Vocal training) and Gareth Woodward (Street Dance).

 Tozer Studios is now situated in its rural position at Hockerwood Park.
 Five minutes outside Southwell, there is plenty of parking, and lawns for children to run around on between classes.